Invasion of Privacy

 The discovery of and use of electronic and digital information has exploded.
 Emails.
 Text messages.
 Tweets.
 Facebook.
 Dating Sites.
 Social Media sites.
 YouTube, Vimeo, and other video boards.
 Blogs and vlogs.
 Comment sections of articles and posts.
 Statements, opinions, “facts,” pictures, images – information is everywhere.

 The discovery and disclosure of electronic information is sometimes obtained without authorization and may give rise to a civil action for Invasion of Privacy as well as other civil torts like Intentional Infliction of Emotional Distress.
-Access to unauthorized electronic information may also violate State and Federal law.
+Access to unauthorized electronic information may also violate State and Federal law for North Carolina residents.

 Intentional Infliction of Emotional Damage